Care Providers

 “But it was amazing.
 That was his kind of strategy to push us to learn and to read at that time.
 It wasn’t available on the internet or in facilities like it is today.”

-Mauricio said that being called upon by Gilberto to volunteer on medical missions was a special privilege only bestowed on a chosen few – his very best and brightest students.
+Mauricio said that being called upon by Gilberto to volunteer on medical programs was a special privilege only bestowed on a chosen few – his very best and brightest students.
 He added that it was Gilberto’s vision that laid the foundation for Operation Smile Colombia to thrive.

 “What I really remember about him was his commitment to complete patient care,” Mauricio said.
 “I think it was the pillar to build all of this, because all of the people who were training with him at the time are the older volunteers here today.”